 Nothing Depends On This (or Venus in Transit)

 The WAFTI Team recently released their short film, Nothing Depends On This (or Venus in Transit), to the public for free.
-Aaron Souders talks about their 48 Hour Film Project in this Tuesday Treat, which you can watch the Director’s Cut above.
+Aaron Souders talks about their 48 Hour Film Project in this Creator Conversation, which you can watch the Director’s Cut above.

 Tell me a bit about yourself and your role with Nothing Depends on This?